harshu4/websokect_chat_app/README.md

 ## App Architecture

-The follow diagrams explains the workflow of client and server code with functions and attribute details in each script/file.
+The follow diagrams explain the workflow of client and server code with functions and attribute details in each script/file.

 ![Client Side Code](<Readme_Images/Client End.png>)